Eyupc/LevelSystem-overlay/README.md

 # LevelSystem-overlay
-To use this overlay you need to use the LevelSystem Plugin: <br/>
+To use this overlay you have to use the LevelSystem Plugin: <br/>
 Link: https://github.com/Eyupc/LevelSystem-Plugin <br/>

 ## Usage